deathworlders/online/content/book/deathworlders/chapter-29-forges.md

 What Al and Julian got up to wasn’t BDSM, or at least not as Xiù understood it.
 Neither of them seemed remotely interested in ropes, whips or silly toys.
 What they *were* interested in was that they would occasionally turn the “yes ma’am” game up to eleven and Julian would put his absolute faith and trust in Allison.
 He would *invite* her to use him, and Allison would obey.

 What Xiù had noticed was that ‘obey’ was entirely the correct description.
 Despite the apparently subservient role he enjoyed playing, Julian was the one with the real power in their relationship: He could stop the game *instantly* with a word, and that was true in day-to-day life as well as in their intense sessions.
-He liked to *pretend* he was a meek and submissive plaything of his girls’...
-But every so often, when he was tired, stressed or horny, she caught a glimpse of the wary, wily, dangerous wolf of a man who lived under that sanguine exterior, playing at being a lapdog.
+He liked to *pretend* he was a meek and submissive plaything of his girls’...But every so often, when he was tired, stressed or horny, she caught a glimpse of the wary, wily, dangerous wolf of a man who lived under that sanguine exterior, playing at being a lapdog.
 A little scary and a lot exciting.

 The problem Julian and Allison had run into was that the total lack of privacy and the multiple showers in their daily routines meant that nudity had completely lost its sting for all of them, even for Xiù.
 This had robbed Allison of a powerful tool for playing the game that Julian wanted to play, and their constant proximity had robbed them of space to push into new and more thrilling territory without violating *Xiù’s* comfort zones.